Apis035/keyvibes/readme.md

 A lightweight application to play fake keyboard typing sound.

-App idea and keyboard sound from [Mechvibes](https://mechvibes.com/).
+Idea and keyboard sound from [Mechvibes](https://mechvibes.com/).

-The main idea that driven me to create this is to have an app that is fast and lightwight in size and memory, compared to Mechvibes that packages a chromium browser and uses 200 MB of RAM just to play some sounds.
+The main idea that driven me to create this is to have the same app but fast and lightwight in size and memory, compared to Mechvibes that packages a chromium browser and uses 200 MB of RAM just to play some sounds.

 ## Todo/planned features

 - [ ] Volume adjustment
 - [ ] Command line options
+- [ ] Mouse click and scroll sound
 - [ ] Minimize to system tray
 - [ ] User custom soundpack
 - [ ] Split key press/release audio